 Shops in Copenhagen may stay open until the afternoon on Dec.
 31, meanwhile, museums and other attractions tend to stay closed or may close earlier.
 Jan.
 1 is a public holiday in Denmark, so many shops and attractions are closed.

 Other Nordic Countries and Scandinavia

-If you are considering a trip to Sweden, Norway, Finland, or Iceland check out other New Year's Eve traditions in other Nordic countries and Scandinavia.
+If you are considering a trip to Sweden, Norway, Finland, or Iceland, you might want to check out other New Year's Eve traditions in other Nordic countries and Scandinavia.
 There are plenty of fun activities for New Year's Eve at your favorite destination, including the opportunity to celebrate the tolling of midnight in two different cities twice in one night.